phyl/omelette-recipe/README.md

 ### What I learned

 It was a great moment to do a recap on my HTML and CSS skills.
 There are things that I just took for granted and thought I knew them, only to find myself stuck and refering to Google for answers.
 For example; I wasn't sure of how to clear the gap between the bottom borders in the columns of the table.
 Another one was the CSS pseudo classes.
 I loved the challenge more than listening to a tutorial where all answers are provided in case you get stuck.
-I had to make my hands dirty and juggle my mind in order to come up with a solution.
+I had to make my hands dirty to come up with a solution.

 ### Continued development